 Make sure you are offering your readers pertinent information surrounding updates, promotions, and opportunities they can benefit from.

-A great way to build up your emailing list is by enabling visitors to subscribe on your website.
+A great way to build up your mailing list is by enabling visitors to subscribe to your website.
 This will help compile your emailing list efficiently.